BLBX-7/ET0731_Brian_Keegan_TaiRong/2. Arduino Code/README.md

 1. Smart Door is locked with the servo motor at a certain position.
 2. ESP8266 subscribe to ThingSpeak MQTT broker to wait for the message "unlocked".
 3. Upon receiving "unlocked" MQTT message, servo motor turns to unlock the smart door.
+4. Once the door is unlocked, it will wait for the door to open.
-4. If Ultra-sonic sensor reads above a certain distance threshold, it indicates that Smart Door is open.
+4. Ultra-sonic sensor reads above a certain distance threshold to indicate that door is open.
-5. If smart door is open and smart door is unlocked, initiate picture taking of doorway via ESP32-CAM.
+5. Once the door is opened, inititate picture taking of doorway via ESP32-Camera.
+6. While door is opened, wait until door is closed.
-6. If Ultra-sonic sensor reads that below distance threshold, it means smart door is closed.
+7. Ultra-sonic sensor reads below distance threshold to indicate that door is closed.
-7. If smart door is closed, it will auto-lock the door but turning the servo motor.
+8. Once door is closed, it will auto-lock the door but turning the servo motor.
+9. Wait for MQTT message "unlocked" again.